Medicine has evolved along with societies throughout history.

 14. Jonas Salk

-Dr. Jonas Salk (1914 – 1995) is known for have created the first polio vaccinea relatively common viral disease for much of the last century.
+Dr. Jonas Salk (1914 – 1995) is known for having created the first polio vaccine relatively common viral disease for much of the last century.

 Jonas Salk was the first to generate a polio vaccine that used non-infectious viral particles, unlike other vaccines of the time that used “attenuated” versions of the viruses, which could still present a risk of infection and transmission and, therefore, a significant health risk.